Tasarinan/Ufoco/docs/development/backlog.md

 - [ ] choose a DOING-date in the entry field
 - [ ] jumps (only) from TODO to DOING on the given date

-## TODO As a note keeper I want a agenda view for today, that I can see what I have to do today

-- [ ] Agenda View shows all tasks or Doings
-- [ ] Define Model, based on org-mode-parser-nodes
-- [ ] Agenda View shows a Timetable for Today
-- [ ] Agenda View is based on Org-Mode's
-- [ ] Toggle Button should be Bootstrap, for nice design
-- [ ] Editor should have focus after it is shown
-- [ ] There is a Menu entry for Agenda Views
-- [ ] There is a Shortcut for the Agenda View
-- [ ] Agenda-View should always updated when it's shown

 ## TODO As a user I want akie appearing suitable to my operating system, that it feels like a native app:

 acc: